- Undergraduate Admissions+

 From sports teams and drama, to music, art, writing and debating, Pembroke's societies are inclusive and wide-ranging.

 Pembroke offers several levels of support to its members who might feel that they need help from time to time, and strives to be an inclusive community.
+This page also provides information on our Emergency Contact Policy and information for parents/ guardians.
 Find out more about welfare support, advice and resources here.

 The Junior Common Room (JCR) is Pembroke's undergraduate student body.